HeiningaVE/HeiningaVE.github.io/CV.md

 ---

 # Current positions
-* Interdisciplinary postdoc, Faculty of Behavioural and Social Sciences, University of Groningen,  Jan 2019 - Jan 2021
+* Interdisciplinary postdoc on Deficits, Distress, and Disorders, University of Groningen
-* Research Fellow, OE Methoden-Verschillen-Affect-Gedrag, University of Leuven, Jan 2018 - Sep 2020
+* Postdoc, Quantitative Psychology and Individual Differences, University of Leuven

 # Publications